-A complete list of purchases with supporting information (including the quotations received) was sent to each member of the Board in advance of the meeting.
+A complete list of the purchases with supporting information (including the quotations received) was sent to each member of the Board in advance of the meeting.
 A copy is being filed with the secretary of the Board for record.

-On motion of Ms. Smart, seconded by Mr. Montgomery, this

-recommendation was approved by the following vote: Aye, Mr. Cepeda, Mr. Edwards, Ms. Humphrey, Dr. King, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Perl, Ms. Smart; No, none; Absent, Governor Rauner.
+On motion of Ms. Smart, seconded by Mr. Montgomery, the purchases recommended were authorized by the following vote: Aye, Mr. Cepeda, Mr. Edwards, Ms. Humphrey, Dr. King, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Perl, Ms. Smart; No, none; Absent, Governor Rauner.
 (Mr. Fitzgerald asked to be recorded as not voting on this item.)